eagledot/hachi/python_modules/readme.md

     Repo: https://github.com/pallets/werkzeug
     License: https://github.com/pallets/werkzeug/blob/main/LICENSE.txt

+# Plum-py
+  https://gitlab.com/dangass/plum for Pack/Unpack Memory Bytes
+  In the future this dependency could be deprecated, using native `struct` or custom python code. (required by Exif Module)

+#

 ## Bootstraping Pip on windows.

 In case we are using an embedded python version, we will first need to install/bootstrap `pip`.
 One of recommended way is by using `get-pip.py` as mentioned at [https://pip.pypa.io/en/stable/installation/] (https://pip.pypa.io/en/stable/installation/) .
 This contains encoded `pip` package as zip file itself.
 Hence once downloaded and run, it will install `pip` into the `< embedded_python_folder >/lib/site-packages` directory.